hariniaswithaa-p/cyber-intelligence/M57-Forensics-Investigation/daily log/day2.md

 has timestamps of `0000-00-00 00:00:00`, completely wiped.
 This one file has perfectly intact timestamps.
 That contrast is what makes it stand out.
 Either the wipe didn't catch it or it was placed there after the wipe happened.
-Either way it's going on the priority list for Day 5 analysis.
+Either way it's going on the priority list for Day 5 binary analysis.

 ![Figure 2 — sc10.bin.tmp among wiped deleted files](../images/day02-deleted-sc10.png)